you stop prompting.

 what happens when you're not prompting

-you write the vision once. agents read it, survey the codebase, decide what matters, and ship. agents that wait for instructions are just a prompt on a timer.
+you write the vision once. they read the codebase, decide what matters, and commit. no prompt. no check-in. just a diff in the morning.

 related reading